 Mesh pool covers typically cost $200 – $600 less than solid vinyl covers.
 They also last up to 15 years!
 They don’t need a pump on top, and they require little to no work during the off-season.

 However, they don’t stop rain water from entering the pool.
-This is a problem because that water isn’t clean.
+This is a problem because rainwater isn’t clean.
 Debris collected on the cover is typically dirty; that dirt gets transferred to the pool.
-The debris allows bacteria and algae to grow in your pool over the winter so when you uncover it in the spring, you’ll have a lot of maintenance waiting for you.
+The debris allows bacteria and algae to grow in your pool over the winter, so when you uncover it in the spring, you’ll have a lot of maintenance to contend with.

-Other downsides They are much more expensive then mesh covers, usually an additional $200 – $600.
+They are more expensive than mesh covers, usually an additional $200 – $600.
 They are substantially heavier as well, so installation is more difficult and requires at least two people.
 Also, they require a pump up top.

 Automatic Pool Covers

 Automatic leaf net pool covers range in price from $12,000 – $22,000.
 The range in price is due to the many different automatic pool covers you can purchase.
-The biggest advantages of automatic leaf net pool covers is that they come with solar covers and offer your pool constant protection.
+The biggest advantage of automatic leaf net pool covers is that they come with solar covers which offer your pool constant protection.
 Automatic leaf net pool covers can be used all year round.

 The downside to automatic leaf net pool covers is that they typically only have a lifespan of about five years.
 This is because the replacement costs can range anywhere from $2,000 – $4,000.

-The solar covers can also cause problems during hot summer months.
+Solar covers can also cause problems during the hot summer months.
 Solar covers tend to heat the water.
-In the height of summer, nobody wants to take a dip in 95 degree water!
-But, the absolute biggest problem with automatic leaf net pool covers is that they breakdown on a regular basis.
+Nobody wants to take a dip in 95-degree water!
+But, the biggest problem with automatic leaf net pool covers is that they can break down, causing a pool repair issue.